 An introduction to computer organization and structure, assembly and machine languages, computer logic design, number and character representations, and functions of components of computer systems.
 Continued development of structured programming concepts.
-(Prereq: Math 175 or both Math 124 and Computer Science 170)
+(Prereq: CSC/MAT 175)

 Major: Required in the MIS major